sarpba/AI_Dubbing/README.md

 # HEAVY WORKING IN PROGRESS... not sure it work flavesly when cloned.
-Loock back a few hour or dayleater.
+Loock back a few hour or day leater.
 It's a hobby project.
 I'll just a little maintan.

 At the moment It run on linux only with anaconda.